NSU Helps Reshape the Future of Legal Education Through 7 Transformative Initiatives

 Business and Technology Education

-- NSU Law offers a specialized program focusing on the “business of lawyering,” with courses including Business Operations for Lawyers, Strategic Business Planning for Lawyers, and Law Practice Business and Technology Workshop.
-These courses along with courses in intellectual property, business, international law, and law office management enable NSU Law students to understand the complex and dynamic legal services industry which they have joined.
+- NSU Law offers the NSU Law Leadership Academy, a specialized program focusing on the “business of lawyering,” with courses including Business Operations for Lawyers, Strategic Business Planning for Lawyers, and Law Practice Business and Technology Workshop, a curriculum designed to teach the complex and rapidly changing legal services industry.

 - Select partnerships with the NSU Health Professions Division and other schools encourage law faculty to provide non-curriculum lectures and offerings.